Top 7 Toxic Sunscreen Ingredients

 Nanoparticle or micronized titanium dioxide, however, is concerning.
 Nanoparticles of titanium dioxide are used in sunscreens because they are colorless at that size and still absorb ultraviolet light.
 While many are praising this new technology, others are warning of its inherent dangers to our bodies.

-A study by Churg et al. at the University of British Columbia, “Induction of Fibrogenic Mediators by Fine and Ultrafine Titanium Dioxide in Rat Tracheal Explants” (1999) found that ultrafine particles of the anatase form of titanium dioxide, which are less than 0.1 microns, are pathogenic or disease-causing.
+A study at the University of British Columbia, “Induction of Fibrogenic Mediators by Fine and Ultrafine Titanium Dioxide in Rat Tracheal Explants” (1999) found that ultrafine particles of the anatase form of titanium dioxide, which are less than 0.1 microns, are pathogenic or disease-causing.
 Other studies have found that the smaller the particle size, the more toxic the mineral[15].

 Nanoparticle titanium dioxide penetrates the cells and can cause DNA damage after exposure to sunlight (Powell, et. al. 1996).
 The fear is that this could lead to cancer in the skin.